Skip to content

 3. Report the Accident: Contact the police.
 A formal accident report is beneficial for insurance claims and legal proceedings if needed.

-4. Exchange Information: Obtain the contact and insurance information from the other parties involved, including witnesses.
+4. Exchange Information: Obtain the contact and insurance information from the other parties involved, including any witnesses.

 5. Document the Scene: Take photos of the scene, including the scooter, any other vehicles involved, and relevant road conditions.

-6. Seek Medical Attention: Even if there are no obvious injuries, some may manifest later.
+6. Seek Medical Attention: Even if there are no obvious injuries, some may appear later.
 Consult with a healthcare provider.

 7. Notify Insurer: Contact your insurance company to report the accident.
-Provide them with the information collected, including the police report.
+Provide the information you collected, including the police report.

 8. Keep Records: Maintain a file with all documents related to the accident, including medical bills and any correspondence.

-9. Legal Consultation: If there’s considerable damage or bodily injury, consult with an attorney at 844 See Mike to understand your legal rights and options.
+9. Legal Consultation: If there is considerable property damage or bodily injury, consult with an attorney at 844-SEE-MIKE to understand your legal rights and options.

 Frequently Asked Questions